kayazas123/camunda-bpm-dev-docs/howtos/was-wls-autosetup.md

    * "portainer.camunda.loc" is the host name
    * "30079" is the exposed port
 ![wls step2 b](./img/autosetup-wls-step2b.png)
+8. In the "Containers" page, open your container by clicking on the name
+9. In the "Container details" tile, copy the "ORACLE_SID" property (this is the database name)

 #### Step 3: Create the server container
 1. Click in the sidebar on "App Templates"
-2. Scroll down to "WebLogic 12R2 + Oracle 18c (autosetup)"
+2. Scroll down to "WebLogic 12R2 (autosetup): Camunda BPM 7.14.x"
 3. Select a name that allows third-parties to trace the container back to you (e. g. "tassilo-wls")
 4. Add the database information
    * Add the database hostname and the port of your container
-   * Add the database name (it is usually "XE")
+   * Add the database name (it is usually one of "XE", "ORCL" or "ORCLDB")
 5. Disable "Enable access control"
 6. Click on "Deploy the Stack"
 ![wls step3](./img/autosetup-wls-step3.png)